mahsaarp/Mora/README.md

 ---

-## Requirements
+## ⚙️ Requirements

 * Flutter SDK
 * Dart SDK
-* Java Development Kit 17+
+* Java Development Kit (JDK 17 or newer)
 * Android Studio or Visual Studio Code
-* Android Emulator or physical Android device
+* Android Emulator or a physical Android device

 ---

-## Getting Started
+## 🚀 Getting Started

-### 1. Clone the repository
+### 1. Clone the Repository

 ```bash
 git clone <repository-url>
 cd MORA
 ```

-### 2. Start the backend
+### 2. Start the Backend

-Run the Java backend and make sure the server is active before launching the mobile application.
+Launch the Java backend and make sure the server is running before starting the mobile application.

-### 3. Configure the connection
+### 3. Configure the Connection

-Set the backend machine's local IP address in the Flutter socket configuration.
+Set the backend machine's local IP address in the Flutter application's socket configuration.

-For physical devices and emulators, ensure that the client can reach the machine running the backend.
+When using a physical device or an emulator, make sure it can communicate with the machine running the Java server.

-### 4. Install dependencies
+### 4. Install Flutter Dependencies

 ```bash
 flutter pub get
 ```

-### 5. Run the application
+### 5. Run the Application

 ```bash
 flutter run